precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 Fundamental events are:

-* `_GLOBAL` time spend from the initialization of the events framework to the finalization.
+* `_GLOBAL` time spent from the initialization of the events framework to the finalization.
 Starts in the construction of the participant and ends in finalize or the destructor.
-* `construction` time spend in construction of the Participant, including configuration and setting up the Intra-communication of each participant.
+* `construction` time spent in construction of the Participant, including configuration and setting up the intra-communication of each participant.
-* `solver.initialize` time spend in the solver until `initialize()` is called.
+* `solver.initialize` time spent in the solver until `initialize()` is called.
 This normally includes setting meshes, defining initial data and preparing the solver.
-* `initialize()` time spend in preCICE `initialize()`.
+* `initialize()` time spent in preCICE `initialize()`.
 This includes establishing communication between participants, mesh and data transfer, as well as mapping computation.
-* `solver.advance` time spend in the solver between `advance()` calls, including the time between `initialize()` and the first `advance()` call.
+* `solver.advance` time spent in the solver between `advance()` calls, including the time between `initialize()` and the first `advance()` call.
-* `advance()` time spend in preCICE `advance()`.
+* `advance()` time spent in preCICE `advance()`.
 This includes data mapping, data transfer, acceleration.

 ## Measuring Blocking Operations